Here, we assess when it may be appropriate to apply for a fiancé visa and the requirements to be met.

 The applicant may be exempt from meeting the requirement due to their age, compassionate circumstances or because they are a national of one of the following countries: Antigua and Barbuda; Australia; the Bahamas; Barbados; Belize; Canada; Dominica; Grenada; Guyana; Jamaica; New Zealand; St Kitts and Nevis; St Lucia; St Vincent and the Grenadines; Trinidad and Tobago; United States of America.

-In the absence of an English language test or exemption, the applicant must provide an academic qualification, which is deemed by UK NARIC to meet the recognised standard of a Bachelor’s or Master’s degree or PhD in the UK.
+In the absence of an English language test or exemption, the applicant must provide an academic qualification, which is deemed by ECCTIS to meet the recognised standard of a Bachelor’s or Master’s degree or PhD in the UK.

 Paul had studied for a Master’s degree in Computer Application, taught to him in English at a university in Bangalore in India.
 We reviewed Paul’s Master’s degree certificate and forwarded the document to UK NARIC to confirm that the qualification was taught or researched in English.
 The documentation was submitted to UKVI to meet the English language requirement.